Beyond boundaries: Gary Lorden's groundbreaking contributions to sequential analysis: Abstract

 \section{Abstract}

-Gary Lorden provided a number of fundamental and novel insights to sequential hypothesis testing and changepoint detection.
-In this article we provide an overview of Lorden's contributions in the context of existing results in those areas, and some extensions made possible by Lorden's work, mentioning also areas of application including threat detection in physical-computer systems, near-Earth space informatics, epidemiology, clinical trials, and finance.
+Gary Lorden provided several fundamental and novel insights into sequential hypothesis testing and changepoint detection.
+In this article, we provide an overview of Lorden's contributions in the context of existing results in those areas, and some extensions made possible by Lorden's work.
+We also mention some of Lorden's significant consulting work, including as an expert witness and for NASA, the entertainment industry, and Major League Baseball.